Geography: Quantitative cartography

 Cartography is the art, science, and technology of making maps.
 Cartographers study the Earth's surface representation with abstract symbols (map making).
-Although other subdisciplines of geography rely on maps for presenting their analyses, the actual making of maps is abstract enough to be regarded separately.
+Although other subdisciplines of geography rely on maps to present their analyses, the actual making of maps is sufficiently abstract to be regarded as a separate activity.
 Cartography has grown from a collection of drafting techniques into an actual science.

-Cartographers must learn cognitive psychology and ergonomics to understand which symbols convey information about the Earth most effectively and behavioural psychology to induce the readers of their maps to act on the information.
+Cartographers must learn cognitive psychology and ergonomics to understand which symbols convey information about the Earth most effectively, and behavioural psychology to induce readers of their maps to act on that information.
 They must learn geodesy and fairly advanced mathematics to understand how the shape of the Earth affects the distortion of map symbols projected onto a flat surface for viewing.
 It can be said, without much controversy, that cartography is the seed from which the larger field of geography grew.

 Geographic information systems

-Geographic information systems (GIS) deal with storing information about the Earth for automatic retrieval by a computer in an accurate manner appropriate to the information's purpose.
+Geographic information systems (GIS) store information about the Earth for accurate, automated retrieval by a computer, appropriate to the information's purpose.
 In addition to all of the other subdisciplines of geography, GIS specialists must understand computer science and database systems.
 GIS has revolutionized the field of cartography: nearly all mapmaking is now done with the assistance of some form of GIS software.
 The science of using GIS software and GIS techniques to represent, analyse, and predict the spatial relationships is called geographic information science (GISc).